chronoscz/Fairtris/README.md

 ## Important features

 - implementation of gameplay mechanics compatible with the **[Nintendo Tetris®](https://en.wikipedia.org/wiki/Tetris_(NES_video_game))** game,
+- **DAS** mechanics fixed and spin buffering added, making the controls fabulously responsive,
 - extended mechanics with **hard-drop** and accumulation of soft-drop points,
 - support for **EIGHT** regional versions of the game, including original **NTSC** and **PAL** versions,
-- support for as many as **SIX** random piece generators, including the classic RNG,
+- support for as many as **SEVEN** random piece generators, including the classic RNG,
 - the ability to start the game from any level up to the killscreen,
 - the ability to play on a keyboard or any USB controller (with input mapping support),
 - supports window mode and the low-resolution exclusive video mode,